NSFG 50th Reunion Celebration

 Today, 95 years later, the legacy of Northampton School for Girls lives on, reflected in a shared mission of a community where great teachers turn challenges into opportunities for learning, and where young women are encouraged confidently to set out and forge their own paths of individual expression.

-This year, as we celebrated the 95th anniversary of the founding of Northampton School for Girls.
-Classmates and friends played tribute to the bold vision of Sarah Whitaker and Dorothy Bement and the power of women’s education.
+Our community recently celebrated the 95th anniversary of the founding of Northampton School for Girls.
+Classmates and friends payed tribute to the bold vision of Sarah Whitaker and Dorothy Bement and the power of women’s education.